ophian/ophian.github.io/_posts/2020-05-02-Serendipity-Styx-2.9.5-released.md

   - Fixes some spamblock cases with filter checks and newer mysql versions
   - Added some Smarty backward-compatibility methods for very lazy upgraders.
 This only applies to this 2.9 branch and is done only, while the thrown exception error reasons were unguessable for non-professionals. **Do not wait; Do it now!**
   - Again, PLEASE read the 2.9.1 blog post for further branch upgrades only!
 The 3.0-beta1 release is very near!
+  - While this revision is a good new start for migrational upgrades, the help centers [installation guide](https://ophian.github.io/hc/en/installation.html#user-content-the-important-upgraders-howto---step-by-step-guide) got an update, recommended to read.

 Check out the [ChangeLog](https://github.com/ophian/styx/blob/2.9.5/docs/NEWS) for details or even read the commit [history](https://github.com/ophian/styx/commits/2.9.5) for more.
 See [download](https://github.com/ophian/styx/releases/tag/2.9.5)